 \section{Preliminaries}

 \paragraph{Crosscoders} SAEs\footnote{We provide a formal definition of SAEs in Appendix~\ref{sec:appendix_premilinaries}.} learn mappings from activations of model layers to feature spaces $\fv$.
 Consequently, these mappings are unique to the corresponding model layer activations that are used as input during training, and cannot be used to disentangle what concepts might be shared or unique across different activation spaces (such as those in different model layers, or from different model checkpoints).
-Sparse crosscoders instead learn a joint feature space for activations from multiple sources---for example, from multiple checkpoints, denoted $C=\{\,c_1,c_2,\dots\}$.
+Sparse crosscoders instead learn a joint feature space for activations from multiple sources, \eg{}, from multiple checkpoints, denoted $C=\{\,c_1,c_2,\dots\}$.
 Crosscoders introduce three key modifications to the SAE paradigm: (1) dedicated encoder and decoder weights per source $c \in C$ ($\wdecc$, $\bdecc$ and $\wencc$) to capture source-specific concepts;\footnote{Note that $\benc$ is shared across checkpoints.} (2) a joint reconstruction loss that is averaged across the different sources $\xv_{c}$ and their reconstructions $\xhatv_{c}$; (3) an aggregated sparsity penalty summed across the sources to encourage the inclusion of both shared and unique features in the joint feature space.
-The loss is then calculated as: where $i$ indexes a particular feature in $\fv$ and the column $\wdecc$ that scales $\fv_i$ when reconstructing $\xhatv_c$. \paragraph{Measuring feature changes} To determine whether a crosscoder feature $\fv_i$ is unique to a particular checkpoint or shared between checkpoints, prior work proposes the relative decoder norm (\reldec) $\in [0,1]$ \cite{lindsey2024crosscoder}, computed per feature $\fv_i$: For each checkpoint $c$ and dictionary feature $\fv_i$, the $\ell_2$ norm is computed across the hidden model activation dimension that we aim to reconstruct.
-Then, the norms are scaled across features by their strength per model to find which feature is more specific to a given model, or shared.
-Values closer to 0 mean the feature is more present in $c_1$; those closer to 1 mean the feature is more present in $c_2$.
+The final loss is then: